Lalgudi GJR Krishnan – violinist, composer, guru, and consummate musician

 Beyond duets with Lalgudi Vijayalakshmi, Krishnan has also collaborated with numerous other leading musicians.
 He has accompanied many great vocalists, including Sri Semmangudi Srinivasa Iyer, Sri Maharajapuram Santhanam, Sri D K Jayaraman, Sri Nedunuri Krishnamurthy, Sri N Ramani and Sri Voleti Venkateswarulu.
 He is a top-ranked artiste with the All India Radio.

-He has also had a successful innings as a collaborator, sharing stage space with talented artistes from across Hindustani and Carnatic music, both in India and abroad.
-His performance career has been shaped also by the prestigious festivals he has performed at – the Lincoln Center in New York, Concertgebouw Recital Hall, Royal Tropical Institute Amsterdam, the Festivals of India in the USA, UK and the USSR.
-His collaborative projects with artistes like Ustad Shahid Parvez, Ustad Shujaath Khan, Gaurav Majumdar, Pandit Viswa Mohan Bhat, Pandit Tejendra Majumdar, Debashish Bhattacharya and Anil Srinivasan, have won him appreciation as an artiste with openness, a symbol of the classic but one with a contemporary bent of mind.
-A few years ago, one such experiment lead to the creation of Strings Tradition, a collaborative project with Krishnan, Shujaath Khan and a Kora artiste, Mamadou Diabete.
+Krishnan has performed all over the globe, including the Lincoln Center (New York), the Smithsonian Center, Concertgebouw Recital Hall, Royal Tropical Institute Amsterdam, the Festivals of India in the USA, UK and the USSR, and many more.
+His collaborative projects with artistes like Ustad Shahid Parvez, Ustad Shujaath Khan, Pandit Gaurav Majumdar, Pandit Viswa Mohan Bhat, Pandit Tejendra Majumdar, Pandit Debashish Bhattacharya, Shri Anil Srinivasan and Pandit Dhruba Ghosh have won him appreciation as an artiste with openness – a symbol of the classic but with a contemporary bent of mind.
+One such experiment led to the creation of Strings Tradition, a collaborative project between Krishnan, Shujaath Khan and a Kora artiste, Mamadou Diabete.